chenxingqiang/jax-ml/doc/modules/grid_search.rst

 Searching for optimal parameters with successive halving
 ========================================================

-Scikit-learn also provides the :class:`HalvingGridSearchCV` and :class:`HalvingRandomSearchCV` estimators that can be used to search a parameter space using successive halving [1]_ [2]_.
+Jax-learn also provides the :class:`HalvingGridSearchCV` and :class:`HalvingRandomSearchCV` estimators that can be used to search a parameter space using successive halving [1]_ [2]_.
 Successive halving (SH) is like a tournament among candidate parameter combinations.